Can I Use Solar Panels Without Battery Storage?

 In some places, the price of grid electricity fluctuates throughout the day based on demand.
 This is known as time of use rates, or TOU.

-Typically, electricity is most expensive in evening when people are home cooking, watching TV, and running heat or AC.
+Typically, electricity is most expensive in the evening when people are home cooking, watching TV, and running heat or AC.
 Unfortunately, solar production isn’t great in the evening, and solar owners end up pulling from the grid.

 Scenario #4: You want to be energy independent